dwheelerau/easily-triggered/README.md

 1. Follow steps 1-4 in the GUI workflow above to obtain a copy of the app image from the docker hub
-2. Use the file explorer to navigate to the parent directory of your camera trap images then type "cmd" in the file path search bar at the top of the window
+2. Use the file explorer to navigate to the parent directory of your camera trap images then type "cmd" in the file path search bar at the top of the window and press ENTER
 ![file explorer](imgs/cmd.png)
 3. Type `docker images` in the terminal window, a list of available images should be shown, copy the image ID (circled below, note your ID will be